Instances and ports#

 c.plot()

-in both cases you can move the reference wr after created
+In both cases you can move the reference wr after created

 c = gf.Component()